odoo/odoo/doc/reference/javascript_reference.rst

 Now, let us explain how the templates are loaded.
 Whenever the web client starts, a rpc is made to the */web/webclient/qweb* route.
 The server will then return a list of all templates defined in data files for each installed modules.
-The correct files are listed in the *qweb* entry in each module manifest.
+The correct files are listed in the *web.assets_qweb* entry in each module manifest.
+It is also possible to lazy-load another bundle's templates by calling this same route and giving it the corresponding "bundle" query parameter.

 The web client will wait for that list of template to be loaded, before starting its first widget.